 Five different positions are great for breastfeeding.
-Try them all out until you find one that is comfortable for you.
+Try them all out until you find one comfortable for you and the baby.

-Your baby’s head lays in the bend of your elbow on the side you are nursing from.
+Your baby’s head lies in the elbow’s bend on the side you are nursing from.
 The baby’s body should be facing you.

-The Baby’s head is held in the hand opposite of the breast you are nursing from instead of the elbow.
-Your arm and wrist are under, baby.
+The baby’s head is held in the hand opposite of the breast you are nursing from instead of the elbow.
+Your arm and wrist are under the baby.

 Baby is at your side with their body facing you.
 Baby’s legs are under your arm on the side you are nursing from.

 Usually used for ‘Dream feeding.’
-Both of you are laying on your sides, tummy to tummy.
+Both of you are lying on your sides, tummy to tummy.

 Lean back in a semi-reclined position, making sure you are well supported.
-Put baby on you so you are tummy to tummy and their head is near your breast.
+Put baby on you, so you’re tummy to tummy, and their head is near your breast.

 When I first started nursing, I liked the football hold.
 But, once I got more comfortable with nursing, and my babies grew, the cradle hold was what I liked best.
 If you at first have trouble breastfeeding, don’t be afraid to switch positions to find the position best for you.

 5. Nurse on-demand.

 Breastfeeding on demand is when you respond to your baby’s hunger cues to ensure your baby is getting enough milk.
 You nurse when your baby is hungry or showing hunger cues and continue nursing until your baby is satisfied.
 A baby’s stomach is very small at first, so in the first few days, it doesn’t take much time for them to get as much milk as they need.

 This allows you to keep up your breast milk supply with the demands of your baby’s needs.
 Your body adjusts your milk supply for more breast milk as your baby needs more.
 Nursing on-demand may mean that it may be in public sometimes.
 If you are looking for the perfect nursing cover on the go, check out the ultimate buying guide for nursing covers.